 Marketing defects can involve improper advertising, failure to warn of potential risks, and inadequate instructions.
 Examples include:

-- Incorrect user instructions on power tools
+- Incorrect user instructions on power tools;

-- False claims about weight loss products
+- False claims about weight loss products; and

-- Advertisements encouraging improper use of children’s toys
+- Advertisements encouraging improper use of children’s toys.

 Product liability claims based on a marketing defect are usually founded on negligence.
 Product manufacturers have a duty of care to their consumers and must ensure that their products are marketed in the right way.
-Your product liability attorney can help you to establish negligence to ensure that you have a strong claim to compensation.
+Your product liability attorney can help you to establish negligence to ensure that you have a strong claim for compensation.